LifeMC-Studios/LifeMC/README.md

 - 🌟 [Rethinking Voxels](https://modrinth.com/shader/rethinking-voxels) by [gri573](https://modrinth.com/user/gri573)
 - 🌟 [Super Duper Vanilla](https://modrinth.com/shader/super-duper-vanilla) by [Eldeston](https://modrinth.com/user/Eldeston)
 - 🌟 [Solas Shader](https://modrinth.com/shader/solas-shader) by [septonious](https://modrinth.com/user/septonious)

+## 🤝 Contributing

+You want to help improve LifeMC help us with [Pull Requests](https://github.com/LifeMC-Studios/LifeMC/pulls) to bring the features to the public right away, our team will check everything and test it to make sure it's safe and doesn't conflict with any mods or anything else for more information on how to contribute [CONTRIBUTING.md](https://github.com/LifeMC-Studios/LifeMC/blob/main/CONTRIBUTING.md)

 ## 📝 License